a-cross-tic

 "Please, I'd treat anybody at Express Oil with the same 5-star quality service as Otis.
 Of course, possums have litters of 6 to 10, so I look at that as a continuing customer base.
 If they all survive."

-an animal as their new spokesthing that has a violent history with the automobile industry.
+I am not certain why they chose an animal as their new spokesthing that has a violent history with the automobile industry.

 I hope they hire a Redd Foxx type for the part of Otis.
 Jimmy Tech could be a real breakout role for a character actor like me.